 When executed correctly, a direct mail campaign can provide additional ways to engage with your target market audience.
 Your direct mail pieces will serve as a personal conversation between you and your customer – after all, they are physically holding your marketing message.
 You can also add a digital call to action feature to the mail piece to enhance customer engagement even more.

 Remember to answer that pesky question of, “What’s in it for me?” with content that places customer benefits before product features.
 Make sure your mailing list contains the selects you need to put your mail piece in the hands of the right target market audience.
-All of these elements will help towards making your direct mail campaign a success.
+All of these elements are what you should look for when searching for a direct mail design agency.
+They will help towards making your direct mail campaign a success.